shakes76/ChaoS/README.md

 * tomo - this houses the traditional reconstruction sampling

 ## License
-The license is outlined in the license.txt file.
+Nearly all parts of the library is licensed under the Apache 2.0 license and is outlined in the license.txt file.
 ```
 Copyright 2018 Shekhar S. Chandra